This is one of the best stories I have ever read about literacy: “Preventing Violence By Teaching Literacy.”

 This initiative will save lives—the lives of potential victims, and the lives of children who are destined to go down a violent path if we do not intervene.
 Beyond all else, we want to prevent another family from receiving that life-altering middle of the night call, and from unnecessarily losing a loved one to violence far before their time.

-I think the constructive way this family is responding to their tragedy to help others is very impressive and wish them luck in their efforts!
-This story reveals how important it is for reading instruction to be effective and to ensure the reading success of every individual.
+The constructive way this family is responding to their tragedy is truly impressive.
+This story also reveals how important it is for reading curriculum to be effective and to ensure the reading success of every individual.

 Pro Cleanse Gold said